-KARPAGAM ACADEMY OF HIGHER E DUCATION Class: III B.Sc.
-BT Course Name: Bioinformatics Course Code: 16BTU502A Batch: 2018 Unit V - Database searching & Gene p rediction 6.
-What are the methods of protein tertiary structure prediction on?
-7. Define threading?
-8. What are the tools used for visualizing a protein structure?
-9. Define homology modeling?
-10. Define propensity?
-11. Name any four hydrophobic amino acids?
-12. Name any four hydrophilic amino acids?
-13. Name four amino acids that forms α -helix?
-14. Name four amino acids that form β -sheets?
-15. What are coils?
-16. Define quarternary structure of a protein?
-17. Write any two differences between prokaryotic and eukary votic gene?
-18. Write the three stop codons?
-19. How can you identify a splice junction in a eukaryotic gen e?
-20. How is transcription terminated in a prokaryotic gene?
-Essay Answer Questions: (6 & 8 Marks) 1.
-Describe a prokaryotic gene structure with diagram?
-2. Describe a eukaryotic gene structure with diagram?
-3. Write notes on secondary structure of a protein?
-4 Describe protein secondary structure prediction methods
+Class: III B.Sc.
+BT Course Name: Bioinformatics Course Code: 17BTU502A Batch: 2017

+- 6. What are the methods of protein tertiary structure prediction? - 7.
+Define threading? - 8.
+What are the tools used for visualizing a protein structure? - 9.
+Define homology modeling? - 10.
+Define propensity? - 11.
+Name any four hydrophobic amino acids? - 12.
+Name any four hydrophilic amino acids? - 13.
+Name four amino acids that forms α -helix? - 14.
+Name four amino acids that form β -sheets? - 15.
+What are coils? - 16.
+Define quarternary structure of a protein? - 17.
+Write any two differences between prokaryotic and eukaryotic gene? - 18.
+Write the three stop codons? - 19.
+How can you identify a splice junction in a eukaryotic gene? - 20.
+How is transcription terminated in a prokaryotic gene?

+Essay Answer Questions:

-- 4. Describe protein secondary structure prediction methods. - 5.
+- 1. Describe a prokaryotic gene structure with diagram? - 2.
+Describe a eukaryotic gene structure with diagram? - 3.
+Write notes on secondary structure of a protein? - 4.
+Describe protein secondary structure prediction methods. - 5.
 How is tertiary structure of a protein predicted using homology based methods? - 6.
 Describe threading method of tertiary structure prediction? - 7.
 Describe some protein visualization tools